top of page

 Living in recovery housing for six months post-treatment increases the chances of sustained substance use disorder recovery by as much as ten times.
 Unfortunately, the demand for recovery housing in Washington far outpaces supply.
 While Washington State has made significant investments to expand access to recovery housing under the operating budget, there has been no investment in recovery housing using capital budget funds.
 Many recovery residences are owned by private landlords and rented by recovery housing providers.
 This priority proposes to use the capital budget to fund the acquisition of properties for recovery housing so that financial equity can be built and used to purchase more properties for this purpose.

-Expanding access to peer support services system-wide
+HB 1427: Expanding access to peer support services

 Generate targeted revenue to fund behavioral health services